whyevenquestion1t/tiny-llm/README.md

 # tiny-llm

 LLM serving using MLX.
-The codebase only uses MLX array/matrix APIs and all other stuff is built from scratch.
+The codebase only uses MLX array/matrix APIs.

 We test the implementation against PyTorch's CPU implementation to ensure correctness.
 The main codebase uses MLX instead of PyTorch because nowadays it's easier to get an Apple Silicon MacBook than an NVIDIA GPU.
+In theory you can implement everything using PyTorch tensor APIs, but we didn't have the test infra to support that.

+The goal is to learn the techniques behind efficiently serving an LLM model (i.e., Qwen2 models).
+We start with serving the model with only Python APIs in week 1, optimize it in week 2 by implementing C++/Metal custom kernels, and further optimize it to serve with high throughput in week 3.

+TBD: implement a leaderboard service?

 ## Usage